Bodo

 - Sustainable Tourism Practices

-- Efforts are made to promote eco-tourism, showcasing Bodo culture and natural beauty while ensuring environmental sustainability.
+- Efforts are being made to promote sustainable tourism that highlights Bodo culture while protecting natural resources.

 - Renewable Energy Use